Daegas/gama_consult_Test/README.md

 * - timeago.js: time-data format
 * connect-flash: user feedback - display error and success messages-
 * express-validator: validate client data

+## About DevDependencies
+    - Dependencies which are not need in Production but in Development
+* nodemon